slowli/term-transcript/README.md

 Ok::<_, anyhow::Error>(())
 ```

-See more examples in the crate docs.
+See more examples in the crate docs and the [FAQ](FAQ.md) for some tips
+and troubleshooting advice.

 ### CLI app